ibm-cloud-docs/cis/edge-certificates.md

 #### Certificate selection order
 {: #certificate-selection-order}

-For a given hostname, CIS determines which certificate to present by using the following precedence rules:
+For a specific hostname, CIS determines which certificate to present by using the following precedence rules:

 1. **Hostname specificity**: A specific subdomain certificate (`www.example.com`) takes precedence over a wildcard certificate (`*.example.com`) for requests to `www.example.com`.
 1. **Zone specificity**: A specific subdomain certificate (`www.example.com`) takes precedence over a custom hostname certificate when the domain is active as a zone in CIS.
-1. **Certificate priority**: When multiple certificates match the same hostname, CIS selects the certificate based on its priority level.
+1. **Certificate priority**: When multiple certificates match the same hostname, CIS selects the certificate based on its following priority level.

    |Priority|Certificate type|
    |----------|------------|